INDIGO FIBER DYEING & RESIST TECHNIQUES WORKSHOP WITH RACHEL SNACK

 August 1-4, 2018 ~ Harrisville Designs - 4 Mill Alley, Harrisville, NH 03450 ~ 603-827-3996

-Textile babes I have exciting news!
-In August I will be teaching an indigo dyeing & resist techniques workshop at Harrisville Designs.
-As many of you might already know, I became the Creative Director of Harrisville Designs in September and moved my studio practice to New Hampshire.
+In August I taught a workshop called Indigo Fiber Dyeing & Resist Techniques at Harrisville Designs.
+As many of you may already know, I became the Creative Director of Harrisville Designs in September and moved my studio practice to New Hampshire.
 Teaching (and academia) has always been a passion of mine, so I am thrilled to be able to continue teaching in my new role.
-I invite you to come hang out with me, learn about indigo & explore the beautiful village of Harrisville — we have a boarding house in town that is extremely affordable, so it’s the perfect summer experience!
-Learn more below.

-In this course, you will learn the ins and outs of dyeing fiber, using synthetic indigo as a starting point.
-At the end of four days you will have a swatch book of indigo hues and resist patterns to use as a resource for future projects.
-We will explore resist processes such as ikat and shibori, and utilize techniques such as stitching, binding, clamping, wrapping and folding.
-The swatch book will be composed of yarn and fabric, with the option to also dye skeins of yarn, handmade clothing, cotton squares for quilting, and warps for weaving (ikat).
-Material experimentation and creative alternatives is encouraged, although the majority of the class will be focused on dyeing wool and cotton.
+In the workshop, students learned the ins and outs of dyeing fiber, using indigo as a starting point.
+At the end of four days they compiled a swatch book of indigo hues and resist patterns to use as a resource for future projects.
+Students explored resist processes such as ikat and shibori, and utilized techniques such as stitching, binding, clamping, wrapping and folding.
+The swatch book they created was composed of yarn and fabric, and students also dyed skeins of yarn, handmade clothing, cotton squares for quilting, and warps for weaving (ikat).
+The workshop encouraged material experimentation and creative alternatives, and many students pushed the boundaries of resist dyeing techniques, making truly beautiful work.

 All of the dyeing was done outside, with class discussions and breaks taking place in the Harrisville Designs studio.
 Looms were available to students who wished to weave a project during the workshop.